 If you make a successful school data breach claim, then you may receive compensation for material and non-material damage.
 Non-material damage covers any psychological injuries you’ve suffered because of the breach of your personal data.

 Those who value the psychological harm caused by a data breach may consult the Judicial College Guidelines (JCG).
-This document includes compensation guidelines for numerous physical and psychological injuries that may be covered by compensation claims.
-You can view some of the figures that may be relevant when claiming for a school data breach below.
-The first bullet point is not based on the JCG.
+This document includes compensation guidelines for numerous forms of psychological harm.
+You can view some of these below.
+The first bullet point is not based on the JCG, and these are guidelines only.

 - Compensation for multiple types of severe mental harm, plus material damage, could be worth up to £250,000 and above.